Hamza-Noah/Technical-Task-for-IO-Tech/README.md

 - Created a clean, responsive interface with Tailwind CSS
 - Implemented proper TypeScript typing throughout the application
 - Added comprehensive error handling for API interactions
-- Implement the ability to edit the title or description of an existing item

 - Delivered project within the deadline (March 14, 2025)

 ## Setup